Foreclosure Defense in Fort Worth, TX

 - The foreclosure statute for the state can be found in Tex.
 Prop.
 Code Ann. § 51.002.
 There is no right of redemption in Texas law - meaning that after a foreclosure, the homeowner does not have to opportunity to redeem his or her property.

 - Texas foreclosures tend to move quickly, averaging just 159 days from start to finish.
 It is strongly recommended that you work with an experienced Arlington foreclosure lawyer if you wish to protect your home.

 You deserve strong and effective advocacy, and our firm is prepared to help you by offering compassionate counsel and tenacious support.
-To find out if Chapter 13 bankruptcy or another form of debt relief may effectively protect your home from foreclosure, call our Arlington bankruptcy attorney at the Law Office of Marilyn D. Garner to schedule a free case evaluation.
+To find out if Chapter 13 or Chapter 11 bankruptcy or another form of debt relief may effectively protect your home from foreclosure, call our Arlington bankruptcy attorney at the Law Office of Marilyn D. Garner to schedule a free case evaluation.
 During this no-obligation meeting, we can look closely at your situation, discuss your options, and take steps toward protecting your interests.

 If your mortgage is higher than the value of your home, you may be willing to walk away from the property if it means you can also stop making payments.
-In the event of an upside down mortgage, a deed in lieu of foreclosure or short sale may be the right alternative for you.
+In the event of an upside-down mortgage, a deed in lieu of foreclosure or short sale may be the right alternative for you.

 You don't feel like you are just a number.
 They really listen and care.- Analisa G.